Cyclone Seroja: Australia

 After Seroja made landfall, around 4,350 people in Western Australia lost electricity as the storm's high winds downed power lines, particularly around Kalbarri.
 A wind gust of 170 km/h, which was likely being one of the strongest wind gusts recorded in the city in more than 50 years.
 Rain up to 100 mm was also reported in the town.
 This number of power outages soon increased to over 25,000 within hours of landfall as Seroja accelerated further inland.
 Shortly after, unconfirmed reports claimed that buildings had already had their roofs torn off and even entire homes and sheds were completely destroyed.
-Carnarvon's famous 124-year old "One Mile Jetty" collapsed and floated out to sea.
+Carnarvon's One Mile Jetty collapsed and floated out to sea.
 Some residents were required to barricade themselves within bathrooms or cupboards as their homes were damaged.
 In the daytime, Department of Fire and Emergency Services (DFES) reported that around 70% of structures in Kalbarri were damaged, while around 40% of those properties had been completely destroyed.
 The department also received around 175 calls by the morning of 12 April.
 Businesses based around the tourist industry in Kalbarri were afraid they might never be able to reopen.